eramons/techblog/content/post/asuschromebook_debian.md

 ### Further issues
 There is some other issues I did not go into:

-* There is no support for virtual terminals or it is not working.
-Ctrl-Alt-Fn shows a blank screen.
-Luckily, X are working.
 * The system seems to recover well from suspend when it suspends in its own (after no pressing any key for a while).
 However, if closing the lid manually, the system is not able to recover.
 * The sound, brightness and other such keys (the top row on the Asus Chromebook keyboard) does not work as intended.
-Probably this is just some configuration missing.
+Maybe just a configuration issue.

 ## 5. Kernel and rootfs on the chromebook disk

-__Goal: Instead of booting from the sdcard, boot from the chromebook internal memory__
+__Goal: Instead of booting from the sdcard, boot from the chromebook internal ssd__

-Since we'll need several tries in order for the custom built kernel to boot, it's good to be able to boot both from the sdcard and from the internal memory.
-With Ctrl-D we'll be able to boot with the kernel we are building and with Ctrl-U we'll always be able to boot a working kernel from the sdcard.
+Since we'll need several tries in order for the custom built kernel to boot, it's good to be able to boot both from the sdcard and from the internal drive.
+With Ctrl-D we'll be able to boot with the experimental kernel we are building and with Ctrl-U we'll always be able to boot the already working mainline kernel on the sdcard first partition.

+Tasks:

 * Use gparted to resize the stateful partition
 * Create a new KERN-D and ROOT-D partitions and change the boot priorities